 Would you have made similar gains, more or less?

 If the answer is the same or more, why are you overtrading?

 Perhaps you haven’t developed a rough trading plan that helps you think through where things are going.
-Maybe your initial positions are too large, or you have some other distraction that keeps you from sticking with your plan.
+Maybe your initial positions are too large.

-Now in another scenario, your trading might reflect lots of smaller losses associated with frequent transactions.
+Now in another scenario, your trading might reflect lots of small losses but few or no big gains.

-Trading to “make it back” is like smoking next to a gas pump.
+Trading to “make it back” in any market is like smoking next to a gas pump.

-The antidote here is to develop a way to recognize changing market conditions and scale back when they become flat and choppy.
+The antidote here is to develop a way to recognize changing market conditions.
+Have a plan to scale back when they become flat and choppy.
 That means less size and or fewer transactions and maybe a wider volatility tolerance.

 How about the duration of your gains and losses.
 What does the holding period of your trades tell you?